 My parents had an antique store and were collectors of many things, and I definitely inherited that bug.
 I love vignettes of things, like creamers and bowls on open shelves.

-I have a collections of Green Gate cups in my shabby chic kitchen.
+I have a collections of Green Gate cups in my shabby chic kitchen, for example.

 I have a thing for chippy, painted wood floors.
-If my floors ever don’t look so nice any longer, I’m totally painting them white.
+If my floors don’t look so nice any longer in a few years, I would totally consider painting them white.
 I don’t even care if some of the paint gets chipped off at some point — that just adds to the charm.

 Pin this for later!